The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 - Option to receive a daily update on the performance of your list.

-- A handy mobile app makes it easy to keep an eye on everything.
+- A handy mobile app makes it easy to stay on top of everything.

-- The website builder is becoming more advanced and in some cases competes with other basic website builders such as Wix or Ghost.
+- It has an advanced website builder that, in some cases, competes with other basic website builders such as Wix or Ghost.

 Pros